UNT John S Gossett Memorial High School Tournament

 My general opinions I have about debate are the following:

 Affirmatives should be tangentially related to the topic (I can be persuaded otherwise) but that doesn't require the reading of a plan or an endorsement of the USFG (I can be persuaded otherwise).
-I think that I probably have a slight bias affirmative in debates over T-USFG, but my judging record may reflect differently, as I believe that on balance negative teams are better at debating T-USFG.
+I think that I probably have a slight bias affirmative in debates over T-USFG but don't let that persuade you against it as a 2NR choice.

-PICs are good, most CPs are good, but I heavily lean affirmative on conditions, international fiat, consult, and object fiat.
-Though if these debates exist in the literature I can fairly easily be persuaded that these debates are good.
+Counterplan theory, PICS are definitely good, most CPs are good, but I lean affirmative on conditions, international, and object fiat.
+Though if these debates exist in the literature I can definitely be persuaded that these debates are educational. it's largely a question of the quality of the solvency advocate here.
 I enjoy a good theory debate as long as teams actively clash here, too often I see teams just reading generic 2NC/1NR condo shells and then moving on without answering the 2ACs shell.

-Topicality is about models of debate and is one of my favorite arguments, 2NRs on topicality should have a clear story if I'm to vote on them.
-A ballot decided on T does not need T to be in the 2NR all five minutes, but your speech on T should include a clear link story and terminal impact.
+Topicality is not a voting issue in it of itself, 2NRs need to win an impact.
+A 2NR on T does not need to spend their entire time here, but your speech on T should include a clear link story and terminal impact.
 Simply being non-topical is not a reason to vote the team down, non-topicality as a link to the aff necessarily creating a model of debate that leads to "x" terminal impact is a reason to vote the team down.

-HS LD, I am bad for tricks debates and phil debates, obviously willing to adjudicate them but have next to no experience with these debates or the literature in phil debates
+HS LD, I am bad for tricks debates and phil debates, obviously willing to adjudicate them but have next to no experience with these debates or the literature in phil debates.
+I will likely never vote for an RVI on principle, something absurd would need to happen for me to vote for one.

 If you have any other, more specific questions just ask me before the round :)